thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 and [MSK](https://aws.amazon.com/msk/).
 See the next page for more information about the ThingsBoard MQTT broker [architecture](/docs/mqtt-broker/architecture/).

 The [test agent](#how-to-repeat-the-tests) provisions and connects a configurable number of MQTT clients that constantly publish time-series data over MQTT to specific topics.
 Additionally, it provisions a configurable number of MQTT clients that subscribe by topic filters to receive published messages.
+The test agent represents the cluster of performance test nodes (runners) and an orchestrator that rules the runners.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
 We have emulated smart tracker devices that send messages with eight data points.
 The size of a single "publish" message is approximately 400 bytes.